KWT Unveiled: Streamlining CLI Workflows with Modern Dev Practices (Part 1)

 k d f -t Apple.java

-For the frequently used, I go one step further and make an alias for it.
+For frequently used commands, I go one step further and create an alias:

 alias kdft=k d f -t